Experts warn to 'act now' over household item putting your child's sight at risk

-Parents across the UK have been warned teh "must act now" amid a childhood myopia crisis.
+Parents across the UK have been warned they "must act now" amid a childhood myopia crisis.

 A campaign has been launched to save children's sight with young peole spending more time sat infront of screens.